 You can resume your normal activities right after doing your swallowing exercises.

 Keep a record of the times you do your swallowing exercises.
 It will remind you to do your exercises as prescribed.
 It will also provide helpful feedback on your progress to your SLP.
-Make a note of what exercises you performed and when you performed them.
+Make a note of what exercises you do and when you do them.
 Also, note any problems.
 Discuss them with your SLP.

 As your ability to swallow improves, your risk of aspiration may drop.
 Your SLP may be able to modify your diet.
 You may also be able to eat certain types of food again.
 This can improve your nutritional intake, your overall health, and your quality of life.

-Continue to practice all your swallowing exercises as prescribed by your SLP.
+Continue to practice all your swallowing exercises as prescribed by your SLP or healthcare provider.
 You will benefit most from following the prescribed therapy.
-Your gains may be less if you miss practice sessions.
+If you miss practice sessions, your progress will slow.
 To maximize your chance of a good outcome, work closely with all the members of your healthcare team to properly treat your condition.